Aethodia/Website/ReadMe.rst

 Description
 ================================================================================

-| This repository comprises the current official website of the Technocratic
+This repository comprises the current official website of the Technocratic Republic of Theodia.

-  Republic of Theodia.
+The completed front-end consists of everything under ``/frontend/dist``.
-| The completed website consists of everything under ``/bin`` after a build.
+The contents of this directory are stored in the ``gh-pages`` branch, are are continuously deployed at TheodiaGov.GitHub.com/Website.

-  The contents of ``/bin`` are stored in the ``gh-pages`` branch, are are continuously deployed at TheodiaGov.GitHub.com/Website.
+The completed back-end consists of everything under ``/backend/dist``.

 Copyright
 ================================================================================